Tony-Kwofie/applied-ai-nlp/README.md

 Jupyter Notebook

-9. Academic Contribution
+8. Academic Contribution
-This project contributes to research on:
+This project contributes to ongoing research on:

-NLP for safety and risk analytics
+NLP for safety analytics

 Explainable AI in high-risk domains